iumiCash/terminal-api/docs/cash_in/cheque_generation.md

 # Cheque generation

-The receipt is sending in the `check_content` field in several responses.
+The receipt is sending in the `cheque_content` field in several responses.
 This is the json values code that the terminal renders after inserting `cheque_content` between the constant header and footer.

-`check_content` Example:

 ### Response

 ???+ success "Response"

     `transaction_id` *UUID* **unique**

     :    iumiCash transaction identifier.

     `created_at` *datetime*

-    :    Created time of the order in ISO format.
+    :    Created time of the transaction in ISO format.

     `cheque_content` *object*

     :    Cheque content can be one of follows:

          * `created_at`